pravega/pravega/SECURITY.md

   * Type of security exploit (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
   * The location of the vulnerability in the source code (tag/branch/commit or direct URL)
   * Any special configuration required to reproduce the issue
-  * Step-by-step instruction to reproduce the issue
+  * Step-by-step instructions to reproduce the issue
   * Proof-of-concept or exploit code (if possible)
   * Priority and Severity of the issue.
 Severity can be determined by Common Vulnerability Scoring System (CVSS)